Semantic Attention Flow Fields for Monocular Dynamic Scene Decomposition: Method

 \subsection{Semantic Attention Flow Fields}

-Thus far, we have only integrated low-level or \emph{bottom-up} features into the field to represent a video.
-However, high-level or \emph{top-down} features are also useful in defining objects and helping down-stream tasks like segmentation.
-For example, static/dynamic blend $v$ estimates whether the volume appears to be occupied by some moving entity, but this is not the same as objectness.
+Beyond low-level or \emph{bottom-up} features, high-level or \emph{top-down} features are also useful to define objects and help down-stream tasks like segmentation.
+For example, methods like NSFF or D$^2$NeRF struggle to provide \emph{useful} separation of static and dynamic parts because blend weight $v$ estimates whether the volume \emph{appears} to be occupied by some moving entity.
+This is not the same as objectness; tasks like video editing could benefit from accurate dynamic object masks.

 As such, we extract 2D semantic features and attention (or saliency) values from a pretrained \semfeatnetwork network, then optimize the \titlename such that unknown 3D semantic and attention features over time can be projected to recreate their 2D complements.
 This helps us to ascribe semantic meaning to the volume and to identify objects.
+As semantics/attention are integrated into the 4D volume, we can render them from novel spacetime views without further DINO-ViT computation.

 To estimate semantic features $\semfeat$ and attention $\attfeat$ at 3D points in the volume at time $\timestep$, we add two new heads to both the static $\network^\static$ and the dynamic $\network^\dynamic$ networks: